-The most challenging hiking at Croatan is Neusiok Trail (20 miles).
+The most challenging Croatan National Forest hike is the Neusiok Trail (20 miles).
 It starts at the beaches of the Neuse and takes you to the Newport River.

 Jockey’s Ridge State Park

-And on nice days, you’ll see folks flying kites and hang-gliding in the distance.
-But my favorite time to be at Jockey’s Ridge is for sunset.
-It’s really one of my favorite views in all of North Carolina and I hope you get to enjoy it, too!
+On nice days, you’ll see folks flying kites and hang-gliding in the distance.
+Our favorite time to be at Jockey’s Ridge is sunset.
+It’s one of the best scenes in all of North Carolina and we hope you get to enjoy it, too!